 The MFA is a limited-residency program, with of a nine-day summer residency and one-week winter residency each year.
 Students will pursue independent writing and research in the interim, in collaboration with a project mentor.
 Students are free to live anywhere in these interim periods.

-The summer residencies run for two weeks in August, and are focused on the crafts of structure, research and writing.
+The summer residencies run for nine days in June, and are focused on the crafts of structure, research and writing.
 They aim to develop a strong narrative focus and scope for your work.
 The residency is a high-volume learning experience that is comprised of morning sessions with mentors, afternoon readings, lectures and guest lectures, and evening sessions featuring student readings and talkback.

 The winter residencies run for one week in January, and are focused on the business of writing, and developing the skills necessary to be a working writer in nonfiction.
 Students will meet with literary agents, editors and publishers, and learn crucial skills like developing marketing plans for their book.
 In addition, they will meet with their mentors to continue development on their book proposal and manuscript.

 In the interim terms, students work with a mentor to progress on their book proposal and manuscript.
 They will establish a contract of deliverables with their mentors to be reviewed and updated each summer and winter session.
 Students may have a variety of mentors over the course of the program.
 Mentors are assigned to help students develop specific skills vital to the progress of their project.